 This is why, for example, Soviet cosmonauts' space suits famously had CCCP across the helmets, it was the Russian language acronym for their country.

+To Soviet citizens, it symbolized collective identity and strength.
 Abroad, it stood as a global emblem of communism and Cold War rivalry.
+Although the Soviet Union no longer exists, CCCP remains a powerful historical symbol.

 What CCCP Stands For